 Table (3) shows that the COMAUD variable coefficient is positive in both cases and significant at the 95% confidence level.
 That is, the first hypothesis is confirmed.
 Of the two supporting views presented for the first hypothesis, the second view has been confirmed in this research.
-That is, Common auditors actively participate in the client's tax avoidance activities.
+Common auditors actively participate in the client's tax avoidance activities.
 This participation may be motivated by several factors.
-Attracting and Retaining Clients: By offering advanced tax avoidance strategies, Common auditors can draw in clients who are looking to minimize their tax liabilities.
-Building Long-Term Relationships: With deep insights into the role of Common auditors, firms can strengthen long-term client relationships and increase opportunities for additional work.
-Additionally, reducing clients' tax burdens through the services of Common auditors can enhance customer satisfaction and foster loyalty.
-Generating Income: Services like tax planning and consulting are highly profitable.
-Common auditors who develop expertise in these areas while conducting audits can enhance their revenue and financial stability by offering these valuable services.
+Attracting and Retaining Clients: By offering advanced tax avoidance strategies, common auditors can draw in clients seeking to minimize their tax liabilities.
+Building Long-Term Relationships: With deep insights into the role of common auditors, firms can strengthen long-term client relationships and increase opportunities for additional work.
+Additionally, reducing clients' tax burdens through the services of common auditors can enhance customer satisfaction and foster loyalty.
+Generating Income: Services like tax planning and consulting are highly profitable. common auditors who develop expertise in these areas while conducting audits can enhance their revenue and financial stability by offering these valuable services.
 Gaining a Competitive Advantage: By providing tax avoidance strategies, auditors can distinguish themselves from competitors, thereby boosting their reputation and market position.

-In summary, these incentives align the financial and professional interests of auditors with companies' goals to minimize taxes, which ultimately facilitates or intensifies clients' tax avoidance activities.
+In summary, these incentives align auditors' financial and professional interests with companies' goals to minimize taxes, ultimately facilitating or intensifying clients' tax avoidance activities.